cyphernom/BitcoinExchangeRateModel/README.md

 by btconometrics
 > THIS IS NOT FINANCIAL ADVICE.
 THIS ARTICLE IS FOR EDUCATIONAL AND ENTERTAINMENT PURPOSES ONLY.
 >
-> If you enjoy this article please hold down the clap button at the end.
+> If you enjoy this software and information, please consider contributing to my lightning address

 Ln address: [btconometrics@getalby.com](mailto:btconometrics@getalby.com)